 Again, this might not be at the top of your list of blogging priorities, but it’s still good practice to make sure your blog is SEO optimised and search engine friendly where possible.
 WordPress has many helpful plugins you can use to get started, or alternatively, there are plenty of tips and advice to be found online.

 Similarly, this is another thing that many bloggers take to be representative of businesses rather than personal blogs.
 However, in reality, this couldn’t be further than the truth.
-The umbrella of digital marketing encompasses a wide variety of different elements, ranging from SEO as mentioned above, to your content and social media.
+The umbrella of digital marketing encompasses a wide variety of different elements, ranging from SEO as mentioned above, to creating email campaigns that reach your specific audience with companies like GMass, to your content and social media.